 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Step into the primeval forest
+Stepping into the primeval forest

 Việt NamViệt Nam12/01/2025

-Explore the life cycle of a tree
+Explore the life cycle of a tree.

 z4815210728677_adfc1e4e0e089727cb555c0d9b8cae97.jpg

-Tourists explore the pơmu heritage forest.
+Tourists explore the heritage cypress forest.

-The Tay Giang pơmu forest complex also proves that nature is inseparable from human life.
-The sacred forest of Tay Giang is always closely linked to the culture and life of the Co Tu people, from preserving and conserving natural forests as their clothes.
-For the Co Tu people, the forest is a source of life, a cultural origin that develops the ethnic group and re-defines the ethnic culture.
+The Tây Giang cypress forest also demonstrates that nature is inseparable from human life.
+The sacred Tây Giang forest is always closely linked to the culture and life of the Cơ Tu people, from preserving and protecting the natural forest as if it were their own clothing.
+For the Cơ Tu people, the forest is their source of life, the root of their culture, and the foundation that defines their ethnic culture.

 Source: https://baoquangnam.vn/buoc-chan-vao-rung-nguyen-sinh-3147453.html